mikependon/RepoDB.NET/pages/operations/delete.md

 # Delete

-This method is used to delete a record from the database.
+This method is used to delete a row from the database.

 #### Code Snippets